jglovier/ooo-avatar/README.md

-# ooo-avatar
+# Out of Office Avatar

-Add a simple out of office banner to your avatar when you need people to see you are going to be away from GitHub for a while.
+Someday this repo will be a cool app that you can use to just upload your avatar, select a banner to use, and save the resulting avatar with banner.
+Today, it's just a collection of a few banner assets I have used to manually do this for myself.